Astrophysics

-There are a number of enents that occur in the orbits of the Earth, Moon, and other planets.
+There are a number of events that occur in the orbits of the Earth, Moon, and other planets.
 Here we define the events and define what the event is.

-Defining a unique number to a particular orbit of a body is complicated by the fact that there are several different definitions of orbital periods.
+Defining a unique number to the period of the orbit of a body is complicated by the fact that there are several different definitions of orbital periods.

 Calendar years are used to define a particular orbital period.
 The calendar new year doesn’t correspond to any astronomical events.
 For event calculations a good choice of the orbit is the anomalistic period.
-This starts at perihelion that currently occurs in the first week of January.
+This starts at perihelion that currently occurs in the first week of January for Earth.

 Moon orbits are assigned lunation numbers.
 The Brown Lunation Number defines lunation 1 to be the first New Moon of 1923 which occured on 17 January.
 Again, we will define the start of a lunar orbit as perigee.
 The BLN number will be associated with New Moons.